Sly-Ry/shop-shop/README.md

     We'll use the Stripe API to process payments, which includes making front-end and back-end changes.
 Don't worry, Stripe provides test credentials, so you won't need to use a real credit card to try it out.

     E-commerce is a big part of the web and an important skill to have, and Stripe is a developer-friendly entry point for learning about it.
 On the job, however, there's a good chance that you'll use other services, like Shopify, which have really taken over the e-commerce space.

+    It's important to test out an API before you commit to using it, whether it's a third-party API or one you built yourself.

+    We're using a test key copied from the Stripe documentation.
+Because it's only a test key, it's fine to include it directly in the JavaScript file.
+Once you create a real Stripe account, however, you would want to replace this with an environment variable (e.g., process.env.STRIPE_KEY).

+    We used the Stripe API to create a product ID and price ID for each item.
+We'll follow the Node.js code snippets that are available on Stripe's "Accept a payment" documentation (Links to an external site.).

+    Note that we need to multiply the price by 100, because Stripe stores prices in cents, not dollars.

+    In the Playground's query panel, write the following query:

+        ```
+        query checkout($products: [ID]!) {
+            checkout(products: $products) {
+                session
+            }
+        }
+        ```
+    Open the query variables panel and add the following JSON, making sure to replace the MongoDB IDs with IDs from your own database:

+        ```
+        {
+            "products": ["5e87b3d5de0eac6d5820bdfb", "5e87b3d5de0eac6d5820bdff"]
+        }
+        ```
+    You can quickly retrieve IDs from your own database using the following GraphQL query:

+        ```
+        query {
+            products {
+                _id
+            }
+        }
+        ```
+    Copy and paste the returned session ID into the HTML file in directory 'stripe-checkout'.

+    You can fill out the payment form with fake details, and Stripe will simulate processing it for you.
+For the credit card, use the number 4242 4242 4242 4242.
+The other details don't matter.

+    After you submit the form, though, the browser will redirect to a 404 page.
+If you inspect the URL, it will be something like https://example.com/success?session_id=<session>.
+The good and bad news is that it's working as designed.
+When we created the checkout session, we left the example.com domain as the success_url and cancel_url properties.

+    Every HTTP request includes headers that provide additional information about the request being made.
+The Content-Type header, for instance, lets you know what type of content is being requested, whether it's text/html or multipart/form-data.

+    By default, GraphQL resolvers don't have access to header information.
+The ApolloServer, however, can be configured to provide a context.
+One use for context is to preserve the headers from the original request, which the Shop-Shop app already does for you.

+    Unfortunately, we couldn't call useQuery(QUERY_CHECKOUT) in the click handler function.
+The useQuery Hook is meant to run when a component is first rendered, not at a later point in time based on a user action like a button click.

+    Apollo provides another Hook for this exact situation.
+The useLazyQuery Hook can be declared like any other Hook but won't actually execute until you tell it to.

+    the useLazyQuery Hook can delay the execution of a GraphQL query until a user action is performed.
+So you could use this React Hook if you wanted to retrieve a list of items from the database after a user clicks a button?